City Slickers: Cast

+The cast also includes Jayne Meadows and Alan Charof as Mitch's parents, and Lindsay Crystal and Jake Gyllenhaal as his children Holly and Danny Robbins.
+Jeffrey Tambor appears as Mitch's supervisor Lou; Walker Brandt plays Ed's newlywed wife Kim Furillo; Karla Tamburrelli appears as Phil's wife Arlene Berquist, and Noble Willingham and Molly McClure plays dude ranch owner Clay Stone and his wife Millie.
+Yeardley Smith has a cameo role as Phil's employee Nancy.

+Curly's fellow cattle drivers include Bill Henderson and Phill Lewis as father-and-son dentists Ben and Steve Jessup, and Josh Mostel and David Paymer as sibling entrepreneurs Barry and Ira Shalowitz.

 Production

 The film's plot, which consists of inexperienced cowboys battling villains as they press on with their cattle drive after the death of their leader, was conceived to be similar to John Wayne's The Cowboys, although that was a Western drama as opposed to a comedy.

 In his 2013 memoir, Still Foolin' Em, Billy Crystal writes of how the casting of the film came about.
 "Palance," he says, "was the first choice from the beginning, but had a commitment to make another film."
 He wrote that he contacted Charles Bronson about the part, only to be rudely rebuffed because the character dies.
 Palance got out of his other obligation to join the cast.
 Rick Moranis, originally cast as Phil, had to leave the production due to his wife's illness.
 Daniel Stern was a late replacement in the role.
 The film was also the debut of actor Jake Gyllenhaal.